-Each full-time student or student in a degree program is required to pledge that he or she will refrain from the use of tobacco, alcohol, and drugs, as well as abide by all rules in the Student Handbook.
+Each full-time student or student in a degree program is required to pledge that he or she will refrain from alcohol and drugs, as well as abide by all rules in the Student Handbook.
+The MACU campus is tobacco free.
 The University reserves the right to discipline and dismiss any student for unsatisfactory conduct as defined by the Student Handbook.